unigramjs/unist-util-visit-siblings-first/CONTRIBUTING.md

 ### Prerequisites

-- Bun installed on your system
+- [npm] installed on your system

 ### Getting Started

 1. Fork the repository
 2. Clone your fork: `git clone https://github.com/unigramjs/unist-util-visit-siblings-first.git`
 3. Navigate to the project directory: `cd unist-util-visit-siblings-first`
-4. Install dependencies: `bun install`
+4. Install dependencies: `npm install`
-5. Start development: `bun run dev`
+5. Start development: `npm run dev`

 ## Development Workflow

 1. Create a new branch: `git checkout -b feature/your-feature-name`
 2. Make your changes
-3. Fix linting and formatting: `bun run lint:fix`
+3. Fix linting and formatting: `npm run check:fix`
-4. Run tests: `bun run test`
+4. Run tests: `npm run test`
-5. Build the project: `bun run build`
+5. Build the project: `npm run build`
 6. Commit your changes using the conventions below
 7. Push your branch to your fork
 8. Open a pull request

 ## Commit Message Conventions

-We follow [Conventional Commits](https://www.conventionalcommits.org/) for clear and structured commit messages:
+We follow [Conventional Commits][conv-commits] for clear and structured commit messages:

 - `feat:` New features
 - `fix:` Bug fixes